andriisoldatenko/go-tools/README.md

 A `golang.org/x/tools/analysis` analyzer that finds break/continue/goto
 statements that don't affect control flow.
 You can look into [redundantbranch/testdata](redundantbranch/testdata) for examples of what that means.
-There are sometimes reasons to have such redandancy - it can make it easier to understand a large switch-statement and it can guard against future modifications breaking code.
+There are sometimes reasons to have such redundancy - it can make it easier to understand a large switch-statement and it can guard against future modifications breaking code.
 So it should be treated as a lint-check and its reports should be considered on a case-by-case basis.